Norwegian Coast Guard

 The force is subdivided into three main divisions.
-The Outer Coast Guard covers the EEZ and consists of three Nordkapp-class offshore patrol vessels, three Barentshav-class offshore patrol vessels as well as Ålesund, Svalbard and Harstad.
+The Outer Coast Guard covers the EEZ and consists of three Jan Mayen class offshore patrol vessels, three Barentshav-class offshore patrol vessels as well as Ålesund, Svalbard and Harstad.
 The Inner Coast Guard consists of five Nornen-class patrol vessels.
-The Coast Guard has air support of the P-3 Orion patrol aircraft operated by the Royal Norwegian Air Force.
+The Coast Guard has air support of the P-8 Poseidon patrol aircraft operated by the Royal Norwegian Air Force.

 The Coast Guard has its basis in the defunct Fisheries Surveillance Service, which was established in 1908.
 It was a jointly military and civilian operation; it leased fishing vessels during the season to supplement larger navy vessels.
 This was converted into the Military Fisheries Surveillance in 1961.
 The Coast Guard was established on 1 April 1977, the same year as Norway delineated its EEZ.
 The restructuring led to the delivery of the Nordkapp-class and the Lynx helicopters.
 The Inner Coast Guard was established in 1996.
 The Coast Guard has participated in the 1990–91 Gulf War and the 2014 destruction of Syria's chemical weapons.

+Coast Guard vessels bear the prefix KV, for "Kystvakt"; in English, these vessels are identified by the prefix NoCGV, for "Norwegian Coast Guard Vessel".